Damn Good Content To Grow Your Business In The Digital World

 cally

-I’m gonna wear a Patrick Garman t-shirt at WooConf2
+I’m gonna wear a Patrick Garman t-shirt at WooConf ((I guess you’ll know how to find me!))

 pmgarman